jordanwoodroffe/Connexion-app/README.md

 ### Running the Application

-.env contains required AWS credentials to connect to DB, which will be sent seperately
+Please paste the emailed .env which required AWS credentials to connect to DB inside of connexion-rbac root directory

 1. **Install dependencies**:
    npm install